Discrete GPU vs Dedicated GPU – What’s The Difference?

 A dedicated GPU on the other hand is a separate chip on a standalone PCB with its own cooling.
 So, more materials and processing go into making a dedicated GPU.
 In fact, for a desktop system, the GPU is the single most expensive component you can buy!

-So how do you as a buyer figure out whether a would work best in your setup?
+So now that we have demonstrated that there is no difference between a discrete GPU and a dedicated GPU how do you as a buyer figure out whether a discrete or a less powerful integrated GPU would work best in your setup?
 Well, it is pretty simple.

 List what particular tasks you will be using your GPU for.
 Based on that, you will easily be able to decide what type of GPU works best for you.

 Let’s say you just need a laptop for office work – so need to run things like Microsoft Office, e-mail and a web browser.
 In this case, an integrated GPU will work just fine.
-The integrated GPU laptop will generally be cheaper, consume less power, and thus have longer battery life.
+It will generally be cheaper, consume less power, and likely also a longer shelf life.